Parliament call for changes to benefit system

 The Scottish Parliament’s Social Security Committee is conducting an inquiry into social security support for housing.
 The Committee is exploring how changes to the social security system are impacting on tenants and landlords.

-In addition to a written response (remember you need to be logged in to see this) to the committee’s call for views, SAL chief executive John Blackwood gave oral evidence to the committee in parliament in January and March.
+In addition to a written response (members remember you need to be logged in to see this) to the committee’s call for views, SAL chief executive John Blackwood gave oral evidence to the committee in parliament in January and March 2019.

 The Committee has now published a report on their findings, which identifies a number of areas of concern and recommends that changes are put in place to address these, including: